TobiasGrether/tobiasgrether.github.io/_posts/2023-08-23-how-microsoft-broke-minecraft.md

 ### TL;DR
 Microsoft permanently broke all pre-1.20 bedrock clients unless they are reverting to the old private key, which would be a massive security risk and is not likely to happen.
 There is nothing any server can do about this.

-## The technical part
-Microsofts authentication service relies on JWTs.
-When you request authentication data from their servicex